kjellhar/pres/ntnu-24/md/05-the-process.md

 --
 ### If we have many test devices
-- Driven by experiment
+- Driven by experiments
 - We can take higher risk
 - Use an iterative process

 --
 ### Few or no devices
-- More driven by hypthesis
+- More driven by hypothesis
 - Need to pay careful attention to the risk assessment
 - A belt and suspenders approach